Anatomical Directional Terms Crossword

 • feet slightly apart

-An example of directional terms in use: Pain was felt in the posterior portion of the left leg and radiated to the distal lateral portion of the extremity.
+Example: Pain was felt in the posterior left leg and radiated to the distal lateral extremity.

 0 Responses